Orland Park Public Library

 - Dependable, self-motivated and detail oriented.

 - Master’s Degree in Library Science and a minimum of three years’ experience with digital services, technology training for staff, and/or public electronic resources.

 - Working knowledge of blogs, podcasting, RSS, online gaming environments, and other web-related technologies.

 - Familiarity with makerspace technology content creation and media production.

 - Management experience preferred.

 Position is 37.5 hours a week, including evenings and weekends.

 Applicants for all positions are subject to a background

-Applications are at the Information Desk in the lobby of the library and as a PDF.
+Applications are available at Welcome Desk in library’s lobby and as a PDF.

 The Orland Park Public Library is an Equal Opportunity